code42/code42cli/README.md

 # c42sec

-The c42seceventcli AED module contains a CLI tool for extracting AED events as well as an optional state manager for recording timestamps.
-The state manager records timestamps so that on future runs, you only extract events you did not previously extract.
+`c42sec` is a CLI tool for extracting AED events.
+Additionally, `c42sec` can record a checkpoint so that you only get events you have not previously gotten.

 ## Requirements